-Led by owner John Barber and Mike Robinson, our good friends at Summit Direct Mail combine direct mail with Personalized URLs (“PURLS”), 1:1 landing pages, SMS text, call center management, and other channels to create predictable, scalable, and measurable campaigns for their clients.
+Led by owner John Barber and Mike Robinson, the creative team at Summit Direct Mail combine direct mail with Personalized URLs (“PURLS”), 1:1 landing pages, SMS text, call center management, and other channels to create predictable, scalable, and measurable campaigns for their clients.

-But even more importantly, it’s their constant drive to innovate on behalf of customers that drives us to get better each day.
-Whether scaling to 10’s of millions of personalized URLs, building dynamic marketing automation workflows, creating sophisticated triggers, or routing leads in real-time to lead management systems, Summit Direct Mail leads the pack in terms of their ability to blend technology to create customer success.
+Whether scaling to 10’s of millions of personalized URLs, building dynamic OptiChannel workflows, creating sophisticated triggers, or routing leads in real-time to lead management systems, Summit Direct Mail is one of the rare bread of printer who has managed to blend technology with print successfully.

-Appearing today in an article from Printing Impressions (quoted below), Summit is in the unique position of being a printer who can actually incorporate both offline-and-online channels to drive revenue.
+Appearing recently in an article from Printing Impressions (quoted below), Summit is in a unique position — despite COVID-19 and economic challenges in the United States — because they’re capable of actually blending both offline-and-online channels to drive revenue for their Clients.

-How?
-By orchestrating print (direct mail) into a tapestry of marketing services that fully incorporate PURLs, landing pages, SMS text, call center management, and other means to create what John Barber describes as “predictable, scalable, and measurable” campaigns for clients.
+Summit builds marketing campaigns for their clients that orchestrate print (direct mail) into a tapestry of marketing services that fully incorporate PURLs, landing pages, SMS text, call center management, and other means to create what CEO John Barber describes as “predictable, scalable, and measurable” campaigns for clients.

-In the campaigns they create for Clients, Summit Direct Mail tracks recipients’ activity, and sends them trigger-based messaging until they take the actions the customer wants them to take.
+In the campaigns they create for Clients, Summit Direct Mail tracks recipients’ activity, and sends them trigger-based messaging until they take the actions the Client wants them to take.

-The result is a decreased cost-per-action, like creating leads, phone calls, funded loans, and so on.
+The result is a decreased cost-per-action, whether that’s a lead, phone call, funded loan, and so on.

-Here’s how John Barber describes it, as appearing in today’s post on Printing Impressions:
+Here’s how John Barber describes it, as described in the Printing Impressions article:

 “We bug you ‘til you buy.”
 When John Barber describes Summit Direct Mail’s approach to multichannel direct marketing that way, he’s just being blunt for effect.